smithlabcode/ribotricer/docs/index.rst

-Welcome to ribocop's documentation!
+Welcome to riboraptor's documentation!
 ======================================

-``ribocop`` library is a Python library for analysis of Ribo-seq data.
+``riboraptor`` library is a Python library for analysis of Ribo-seq data.
 It assumes the reads have already been aligned to a reference and are available as BAM/SAM for input.
 Detailed instructions for mapping are available elsewhere [TODO: Instructions for mapping].

-Current capabilities of ``ribocop`` include:
+Current capabilities of ``riboraptor`` include:

 :Visualization:
     - Read length distribution